google/asylo/asylo/examples/sgx_release_enclaves/README.md

 for information on the _ISVPRODID_ and _ISVSVN_ values, which are denoted by the `prodid` and `isvsvn` parameters respectively in the configuration above.

-### Step 2: Get the sigstruct of the unsigned enclave built using the Asylo toolchain
+### Step 2: Get the unsigned enclave's signing material built using the Asylo toolchain

-When you build the sigstruct target with the appropriate build flags, it will build the unsigned enclave target and extract the sigstruct into a file.
+When you build the signing material target with the appropriate build flags, it will build the unsigned enclave target and extract the signing material into a file.

-The following commands illustrate how to produce a sigstruct (in this case `//package/path:enclave_sigstruct`).
+The following commands illustrate how to produce enclave signing material (in this case `//package/path:enclave_signing_material`).
 The enclave build command can be invoked with any additional desired flags (e.g., `-c opt` for optimization).
-Your project's `.bazelrc` is required to contain the Asylo config aliases from [Asylo's .bazelrc](https://github.com/google/asylo/blob/v0.3.0/.bazelrc).
+Your project's `.bazelrc` is required to contain the Asylo config aliases from
+[Asylo's .bazelrc](https://github.com/google/asylo/blob/v0.3.0/.bazelrc).

 ```shell